qbit/deftly.net/posts/2016-05-31-why-i-run-openbsd.md

 One month, one BSD.
 Starting with FreeBSD, then OpenBSD, then NetBSD.

 Since none of the BSDs completely worked for me, I knew it would be a tough journey.
-There would be sacrafices, there would be work that needed to be done.
+There would be sacrifices, there would be work that needed to be done.

 A few things were clear: